dgraph-io/dgraph/wiki/content/clients/index.md

 should be sent to dgraph along side all queries.

-The `keys` are the set of keys that have been read or written to in the transaction, and is used to check for conflicts with other transactions.
+The `keys` are the set of keys that have been read or written to in the transaction, and is used by dgraph to check for conflicts with other transactions.

 ### Adding initial data